rpsft/etlbox/ETLBoxDocu/articles/support_us.md

 All effort I put into this toolbox so far was done in my spare time - I still need to earn money doing other things.

 If you like this toolbox, and really want to support it,  please have a chat with me about some training sessions or other data integration issues that you would like to have solved with ETLBox.
-I would be happy to do this on a professional basis.
+I would be happy to support you on a professional basis.

 Just send me an e-mail to (andreas.lennartz@gmail.com).